 Stone dust is widely used as a setting bed for any of the various types of stone pavers (flagstone pavers such as bluestone being an example) used by homeowners in small projects.
 It can be smoothed to create a very flat surface and it is strong enough to support the weight of stone pavers, which can be quite significant.

-Do note, however, that not everybody in the building trade would necessarily recommend stone dust as a first choice for such projects.
+Do note, however, that not everybody in the building trade would necessarily recommend stone dust as the first choice for such projects.
 Some observe, for example, that stone dust does not offer the best in the way of drainage qualities.
 Such objectors may prefer to use sand as a setting bed.

 Where to Buy Stone Dust (Including How Much to Buy)